FlintShadey/huddleuptime/DOCS.md

 ## Overview

-Time Tribe is a modern Vue 3 application that makes it easy for groups to coordinate availability.
+Huddle Up Time is a modern Vue 3 application that makes it easy for groups to coordinate availability.
 Built with Vuetify and Supabase, it provides real-time synchronization across devices with a beautiful, responsive interface.

 ### Tech Stack